 Tourism is increasing regionally and has demonstrated dramatic growth in the Wairarapa.
-In order to cater to the demand for improved access to recreational attractions.
-Roading authorities will be encouraged to prioritise and seal roads which carry high volumes of tourist traffic.
+In order to cater to the demand for improved access to recreational attractions, roading authorities will be encouraged to prioritise and seal roads which carry high volumes of tourist traffic.
+Public transport services should also be encouraged where they are economic.

-Theme 1.3: Influence total travel demand by well considered land use

-130. Land use and transport systems are interactive.
-Residential location, land uses and employment location are themselves a major factor of travel demand.
+Theme 1.3: Influence total travel demand by well considered land use4 Land use and transport systems are interactive.
+Residential location, land uses and employment location are themselves a major factor in travel demand.
 The aim of these policies is to encourage optimal land use and thus reduce the demand for travel.
 These policies will be implemented by local authorities.
 Guideline documents on land use to influence more efficient travel have been produced.

+4 Regional Policy Statement.
+Built Environment and Transport Chapter.
+Policy 3.
-1.3.1 Promote land development that minimises the total demand for travel

-131. The district plans developed by local authorities should include policies to encourage land use development that minimises travel demand.
-Again the Wellington Regional Council has promulgated land use guidelines to assist in addressing this issue.

-1.3.2 Promote land development that ensures that public transport, walking and cycling are convenient and safe alternatives to the private car

-132. Often major developments (especially retail) fail to consider or provide for alternative transport modes, such as walking and cycling.
-There is a need to encourage planning for such large scale facilities to take into account good access to public transport services.

-Theme 1.4: Expanding and enhancing walking and cycling routes
+- 1.3.1 Promote land development that minimises the total demand for travel The District Plans developed by local authorities should include policies to encourage land use development that minimises travel demand.
+Again, the Wellington Regional Council has promulgated Land Use Guidelines to assist in addressing this issue. - 1.3.2 Promote land development that ensures that public transport, walking and cycling are convenient and safe alternatives to the private car Often major developments (especially retail) fail to consider or provide for alternative transport modes, such as walking and cycling.
+There is a need to encourage planning for such large scale facilities to take into account good access to public transport services. - Theme 1.4: Expanding and enhancing walking and cycling routes5 The main purpose of this theme is to promote increased use of walking and cycling, for short trips. - 1.4.1 Develop and enhance safe, attractive walking and cycling routes

-- 132a The main purpose of this theme is to promote increased use of walking and cycling, for short trips. - 1.4.1 Develop and enhance safe, attractive walking and cycling routes. - 132b Access to CBDs, shopping areas, schools and public transport can be improved by making walking and cycling more attractive.
+Access to CBDs, shopping areas, schools and public transport can be improved by making walking and cycling more attractive.
 Roading authorities will be encouraged to make appropriate routes "cycle friendly".
 More detailed policies are included in the section on sustainability and in the pedestrian and in the land use guidelines.

-132c The rigorous technical and stakeholder analysis ensured that the package selected best met the established objectives and satisfied the greatest number of identified needs.
+The rigorous technical and stakeholder analysis ensured that the package selected best met the established objectives and satisfied the greatest number of identified needs.
 The analysis was particularly effective at developing a package of road and public transport proposals which would offer the most desirable means of enhancing accessibility.
 The model ensured that the preferred approaches were those which are consistent with the Act, that is, that they are safe, cost effective and environmentally sensitive.

-132d Key road and public transport projects to 2004, which enhance accessibility and economic development are listed below.
+Key road and public transport projects to 2004, which enhance accessibility and economic development, are listed below.
 More detail is shown in the Corridor Plans.